 Read the following passage carefully:

-A study conducted in 2020 by Dr. Sherap Bhutia, revealed that the foreign tourist arrival in the North-East increased from 37,380 persons in 2005 to 118,552 in 2014.
-The overall growth rate of tourist (both domestic and foreign) in the North-East was as high as 26.44% during 2005-06.
+A study conducted in 2020 by Dr. Sherap Bhutia, revealed that the foreign tourist arrivals in the North-East increased from 37,380 persons in 2005 to 118,552 in 2014.
+The overall growth rate of tourists (both domestic and foreign) in the North-East was as high as 26.44% during 2005-06.

-3. The study recommendations for tourism planners included the need to concentrate on some key areas like enhancement of tourist facilities, tourism financing, focus on community involvement and others for the formulation of a sustainable tourism strategy in the North-East States of India.
+3. The study recommendations for tourism planners included the need to concentrate on some key areas like enhancement of tourist facilities, tourism financing, focus on community involvement, and others for the formulation of a sustainable tourism strategy in the North-East States of India.
 (234 words)

 (i) Infer the reason for the following, based on information in paragraph 1.
 [2]